Diagnosis

 • I have other health conditions.
 How can I best manage them together?

-• Are there any brochures or other printed material that I can take home with me?
-What websites do you recommend visiting?
+• Is there any information that I can take home with me?
+What websites do you recommend?

 What to expect from your doctor

-Your health care team is likely to ask many questions.
+Your healthcare team is likely to ask many questions.
 Being ready to answer them may save time to go over any points you want to spend more time on.
 You may be asked:

 • When did you first start having symptoms?